nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        `Supplier list is currently empty!`
     3. Repeat the same test cases as 1.2 to 1.7.
 The filtered supplier list will sort as per expected in test cases 1.2 to 1.7

+### Resetting the customer/employee/supplier

+1. Switching the view to display the customer/employee/supplier list to its default sorting order(by `name`).
+    1. Test case: `resetC` / `resetE` / `resetS` <br>
+       Expected: List of all customers/employees/suppliers in default ordering will be displayed.
+Success message `X list sorting has been reset to default (name).` will be displayed(X corresponding to the specific `reset` command used).
+    2. Test case: `reesetC` / `resagE` / ... <br>
+       Expected: Any form of misspelling will result in no changes to the current view.
+Error message `Unknown command` will be displayed.